Mo Salah: Why the AFCON will define the Egypt and Liverpool forward's legacy across Africa

 Salah is the lifeblood of his nation.
 It's his third as captain but fifth overall attempt and likely his last to bring the trophy back to Egypt.

-While not among the clear favourites, Salah's mere presence in his side boosts their chances.
+While not among the clear favourites, Salah's mere presence in his side boosts their chances and on Monday he saved Egypt with an injury-time winner against Zimbabwe.
 Manager Hassan Hassam knows a thing or three about winning the competition, having done so as a player in consecutive appearances in 1996, 1998 and 2006.

 The North African climate in Morocco will feel familiar to the Egyptians.
 The comparable climate will work well to ease the 11 players in the Egypt squad who are yet to appear at an AFCON.